jonlpersson/ed-latimore/site/_posts/2022-02-08-best-porn-blocker.md

 If you’re on a budget and don’t think you need accountability, I’d start with AdGuard.
 If you’ve struggled with quitting in the past, then accountability is what you need.
 I recommend more advanced software that includes content for helping you quit, like Covenant Eyes or X3.
 If you want to protect other family members too, I’d check out Qustodio.

-***No matter which blocker you use, you'll still need a plan for dealing with the urges, resetting your brain chemistry, and getting on with your life without worrying that you'll relapse the first chance you get.
-That's where The Freedom Specialists come in.
-They can help you craft a custom plan that guarantees you make the transition to a porn-free lifestyle as long as you do the work.
-Check them out here—&gt;[The Freedom Specialists](https://rebrand.ly/xyf59h7){: target="_blank" rel="noopener noreferrer"}***

 ## Frequently asked questions

 ### Are there ways around porn blocking software?